Mark Lynas: Main work and publications

-"In defence of nuclear power"
+"In Defence of Nuclear Power"

-In January 2012, Lynas published an article titled In defence of nuclear power, in which he states that "nuclear provides the vast majority of the UK's current low-carbon electricity – as much as 70%, whilst avoiding the emission of 40 million tonnes of carbon dioxide per year.
+In January 2012, Lynas published an article titled "In Defence of Nuclear Power", in which he states that "nuclear provides the vast majority of the UK's current low-carbon electricity – as much as 70%, whilst avoiding the emission of 40 million tonnes of carbon dioxide per year.
 This is why I want to see more nuclear power in the UK and elsewhere, in order to avoid more carbon emissions".
-In September 2012, Lynas wrote a follow-up article in The Guardian entitled "Without nuclear, the battle against global warming is as good as lost."
+In September 2012, Lynas wrote a follow-up article in The Guardian entitled "Without Nuclear, the Battle Against Global Warming Is as Good as Lost".

 In 2013, Lynas published Nuclear 2.0: Why A Green Future Needs Nuclear Power.
 Lynas is featured in the 2013 pro-nuclear documentary film Pandora's Promise.
 Generation IV reactor research programs are developing the type of nuclear power described in Pandora's Promise.

 Conversion to support GMOs

 In a January 2013 lecture to the Oxford Farming Conference, Lynas detailed his conversion from an organizer of the anti-GMO food movement in Europe to becoming a supporter of the technology.
-He admitted "... in 2008, I was still penning screeds in the Guardian attacking the science of GM – even though I had done no academic research on the topic, and had a pretty limited personal understanding.
-I don't think I'd ever read a peer-reviewed paper on biotechnology or plant science..."
-He apologized for engaging in vandalism of field trials of genetically engineered crops, stating that "anti-science environmentalism became increasingly inconsistent with my pro-science environmentalism with regard to climate change."
-Lynas criticized organizations with which he was previously associated, including Greenpeace and organic trade groups like the U.K. Soil Association, for ignoring scientific facts about genetically modified crop safety and benefits because it conflicted with their ideologies and stated he "was completely wrong to oppose GMOs."
+He apologized for engaging in vandalism of field trials of genetically engineered crops, stating that "anti-science environmentalism became increasingly inconsistent with my pro-science environmentalism with regard to climate change".
+Lynas criticized environmental organizations, including Greenpeace and organic trade groups like the U.K. Soil Association, for ignoring scientific facts about genetically modified crop safety and benefits because it conflicted with their ideologies and stated that he "was completely wrong to oppose GMOs".